Intent Detection – the building block of Conversational AI

 It goes without saying that, to be effective, it’s essential that customer service agents are able to understand what customers want.
 For people, that is a skill that is inherent, but for AI Agents, it’s a skill that requires training or programming.

-To explore how AI has developed to be able to ‘understand’ language over time, take a look at our blog here
+To explore how AI has developed to be able to ‘understand’ language over time, take a look at our blog here.

-What Is Intent Detection?
+What Is Intent Detection in Natural Language Understanding?

-At its core, intent detection is about deciphering what a customer truly wants when they send a message.
-It's the process of identifying the purpose or goal behind a customer's communication.
-For instance, if a customer writes, "I haven't received my package yet," the intent is likely to inquire about the order's delivery status.
+At its core, intent detection is about deciphering what a customer truly wants when they send a message by analyzing the input text or query provided by the user.
+It’s the process of identifying the purpose or goal behind a customer’s communication.

 Why Is Intent Detection Important?